kaosagnt/docker-machine/README.md

 This is a fork of Docker Machine maintained by GitLab for [fixing critical bugs](https://docs.gitlab.com/runner/executors/docker_machine.html#forked-version-of-docker-machine).
 Docker Machine, which Docker has deprecated as of 2021-09-27, is the basis of the [GitLab Runner Docker Machine Executor](https://docs.gitlab.com/runner/configuration/autoscale.html).

-We will maintain the fork and provide support through the end of the calendar year 2024.
+We will maintain the fork and provide support until an official EOL notice is announced.

 The replacement [autoscaling solution](https://docs.gitlab.com/runner/runner_autoscale/) is generally available from GitLab 17.1.0 and is recomended for all users.